 The Department of School Counseling and School Psychology offers a graduate degree leading to the Master of Science in Educational Counseling and a recommendation for a Pupil Personnel School Counseling Credential (PPSC).
 This program is aligned with national standards and prepares candidates for the position of school counselor.
 Graduates of this program generally seek employment as school counselors in P-12 schools and employment in a institution of higher education.

 Candidates enrolled in the degree and/or credential program are not awarded the master’s degree until they have successfully completed all coursework, the action research project and the PRAXIS exam.
 All coursework must be completed prior to the PPSC credential recommendation.
 Course equivalence will not be granted for life experiences.

 For additional information on credential requirements, please see the School of Education Credential Information section of the catalog.

 - Distinguish among major developmental theories (personality, social, physical, emotional, and cognitive development) and chronological stages of life-long human development and the impact of these stages on school behavior and learning.

-- Appraise and address relevant social and diversity concerns and crises of individuals and groups of students.
+- Differentiate relevant social and diversity concerns and crises of individuals and groups of students.

 - Implement individual counseling skills and techniques to help students cope with personal and interpersonal problems appreciating the diversity of each student.